ionic-team/ionic-unit-testing-example/README.md

 End-To-End Tests (Browser-Only)
 -------------------------------

+To install and update the webdriver, run `npm run e2e-update`.

 To serve the app, run `ionic serve`.

 To run the end-to-end tests, run (while the app is being served) `npm run e2e`.